Jetg0/Jetg0.github.io/essays/SmartQuestions.md

 Smart Question: XNA and Silverlight for Game Development

 This question dives into using XNA and Silverlight for game development, specifically asking about the types of games that can be created with these technologies.
-This question contains the following;
+This question contains the following:

   - Clarity: It directly asks about XNA and Silverlight, providing a focal point in the discussion.

   - Detail: Includes details about the frameworks in the question, which helps attract responders with knowledge.

   - Relevance: It addressses a common decision point for developers choosing a game development framework, making it useful to the broad community.